muquit/github-profilegen-go/docs/README.md

 - Publication date
 - Fork status

+Look at [README.md](https://github.com/muquit/muquit/) for an example.

 # License is MIT

 See LICENSE.txt file for details.

 # Authors
-Developed with Claude AI 3.7 Sonnet, working under my guidance and instructions.
+- Developed with Claude AI 3.7 Sonnet, working under my guidance and instructions.
+- Updated with Google Gemini AI 2.5 Pro (May-24-2025)